quanguachong/notes/golang/trick.md

 ## json.Marshal

-The struct's fields must be exported to use json.Marshal
+The struct's fields must be exported when using json.Marshal

 ```go
 ...